pacmandan/web-games/README.md

 play around with PubSub, LiveView, and process registration techniques.
 (Things most database-driven applications don't usually need to care about.)

-Documentation for the underling architecture can be found [here](./guides/Architecture.md).
+Documentation for the underlying architecture can be found [here](./guides/Architecture.md).

 ## Starting the server